Fire Chief

 Fire Chief Phone: 989.354.1841

-The Alpena Fire Department is an all-hazard emergency service with full-time, career firefighter/paramedics ready to respond to a wide array of situations.
-These include fire suppression, hazardous materials, specialized rescue including confined space, high-angle, cold water and ice rescue, and advanced life support emergency medical services.
+The Alpena City Fire Department is an all-hazard emergency service with full-time, career personnel ready to respond to a wide array of situations.
+These include fire suppression, hazardous materials response, specialized rescue including high-angle, open water, cold water, ice rescue, vehicle stabilization/extrication, and advanced life support emergency medical services.

 MABASMIMAFC-Logo_Northerneveryonegoeshomemi-prevention-logo-sm_717886_7

-Alpena Fire is a member of the Michigan Mutual Aid Box Alarm System (MABAS) Division 3701.,
+Alpena City Fire Department is a member of the Michigan Mutual Aid Box Alarm System (MABAS) Division 3702.,

 and the MI-Prevention Community Risk Reduction initiative.